Evidential Decision Theory via Partial Markov Categories: Evidential Decision Theory

 \subsection{Some decision problems}

 We start by a classical example of decision problem: the Monty-Hall problem~\cite{vosSavant}.
-Later, we study Newcomb problem~\cite{nozick_1969} and Death in Damascus (\Cref{sec:app-decision-problems}); both are problems where Evidential Decision Theory prescribes the action that maximises utility, in contrast with Causal Decision Theory.
+Later, we study Newcomb problem~\cite{nozick_1969} this is a problem where Evidential Decision Theory prescribes the action that maximises utility, in contrast with Causal Decision Theory.
 Finally, we model the Smoking-lesion problem, which exemplifies the class of problems where Causal Decision Theory outperforms Evidential Decision Theory.
 Whenever Causal Decision Theory outperforms Evidential Decision Theory, the categorical modelling makes explicit the assumptions that lead to their discrepancy.
 This allows us to clarify which problems satisfy these assumptions.

 \paragraph*{Monty-Hall Problem} An agent is in front of three doors (\(D\)) and is given the choice to pick one of them (\(door \in \distr(D)\)).
 Behind one of these doors there is a prize (\(prize \in \distr(D)\)), say of \(1000 \utility\), while behind the other ones there is a goat, which corresponds to \(0 \utility\).